informatici/openhospital/oh-bundle/OH-README.md

 ```
 # Interactive mode
 # set INTERACTIVE_MODE to "off" to launch oh.ps1 without calling the user
-# interaction meno (script_menu).
+# interaction menu (script_menu).
 Useful if automatic startup of OH is needed.
 # In order to use this mode, setup all the OH configuration variables in the script
 # or pass arguments via command line.
 $script:INTERACTIVE_MODE="on"